ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

 5. Your request will be considered, and an answer provided, as quickly as possible.
 6. When you receive approval for your trip, you might need to schedule a [debrief with your line manager or security representative](#on-your-return) for when you return.
 Travel approval might be conditional on having a debrief after the trip.
 If your trip involved visiting a 'special attention' country listed in [Part One](#part-one), a debrief when you return is mandatory.
 7. Check if you need to do anything to prepare for [International Roaming](#international-roaming).
 Refer to the [International Roaming](#international-roaming) section.
-8. Take a **non-physical copy** of this guidance; it includes useful contact details that help in the event of a problem while travelling.
+8.  **Take a copy of this guidance**; it includes useful contact details that help in the event of a problem while travelling.

 ### On your return